djberg96/sys-memory/README.md

 that I saw debated online.
 In short, you can choose to include swap memory as part of memory calculations or not as you see fit via an optional argument.

+You can also just use `Sys::Memory.memory` and collate the various hash data pieces as you see fit.

 ## Known Bugs
 None that I'm aware of.
 Please report bugs on the project page at: